Callie Brusegaard, Director

 As a Principal Investigator and Grant Writer, Dr Brusegaard has also successfully attained and assessed over $1.3 million in contributions to support children with disabilities.
 This was achieved through various grants such as Light for the World: Leaving No One Behind when Learning Starts, Gibney Foundation: State of the States for Teaching Students who are Visually Impaired and Interdisciplinary Personnel Preparation Teachers of Students with Visual Impairments.

 Dr Brusegaard’s most notable literary contributions include being a co-author of a chapter in Foundations of Education, Volume II Instructional Strategies for Teaching Children and Youths with Visual Impairments, and various refereed journal articles including Personnel preparation in visual impairments: a responsive, individualized model and No one left behind: a review of disability inclusive development efforts at the World Bank.
-Her research continues to focus on disability inclusivity in the United Nations, whilst also teaching as an adjunct instructor at the UMass Boston and Jackson State University.
+Her research currently focuses on improving the evaluations for students with visual impairments, whilst also teaching as an adjunct instructor at the UMass Boston and Florida State University.

 Bob McCulley, Founding Director